NateEag/nateeag.com/drafts/hardware-notes.md

 understand intuitively how you could have ever used `ed` for programming.
 In the context of an endless stream of physical paper, it's a really reasonable design.

+After I showed James a video of teletypes, he became slightly enamored of them, too.

 So, thinking about ways we could do this.